programinglive/zettly/docs/reference/PRD.md

 - App layout surfaces admin navigation link only for super admins.
 - Seed data promotes `john@example.com` to super admin for development/staging.

+### 6.7 Organizations & Team Collaboration
+- **Organization Creation:** Users can create organizations with name, slug, description, and optional logo.
+- **Organization Membership:** Admin and member roles; admins can invite/remove members.
+- **Shared Workspace:** All todos, notes, drawings, and tags created within an organization are visible to members.
+- **Scoped Resources:** Todos, notes, drawings, and tags can be personal (user-scoped) or organizational (org-scoped).
+- **Organization Switching:** UI allows users to switch between personal workspace and joined organizations.
+- **Invitation Flow:** Admins can invite users by email; invitees receive notifications and can accept/decline.
+- **Member Management:** Admins can view members, change roles, and remove members from organizations.

 ## 7. Functional Requirements
-1. Users can create, edit, prioritize, archive, and delete todos and notes.
+1. Users can create, edit, prioritize, archive, and delete todos and notes (personal or organizational).
 2. Attachments, tags, relationships, and checklist items persist across reloads.
-3. Drawings autosave, display thumbnails, and sync across sessions.
+3. Drawings autosave, display thumbnails, and sync across sessions (personal or organizational).
 4. Global search operates when Algolia credentials are present and degrades gracefully when missing.
 5. Push notifications allow subscription creation/removal and test broadcasts.
 6. Gemini chat endpoint returns sensible errors on timeouts.